abhra0897/stm32f1_ili9341_parallel/README.md

 - For parallel, include [ili9341_stm32_parallel8.h](ili9341_stm32_parallel8.h) and for SPI include [ili9341_stm32_spi.h](ili9341_stm32_spi.h).
 But don't include both of them at the same time.
 - If display has no RESET pin, comment out `#define ILI_HAS_RST`.
 - To use CS pin, uncomment `#define ILI_HAS_CS`
-- If using CS and there's no other device connected in the same bus, uncomment `#define ILI_RELEASE_WHEN_IDLE` to get a bit extra speed.
+- If using CS and there's no other device connected in the same bus, comment `#define ILI_RELEASE_WHEN_IDLE` to get a bit extra speed.
 - Here `SPI1` is used, but can be changed from the header.
 - Compiling with `-O1` flag gives almost twice as speed.
 But may reduce stability slightly. `-O0` flag is the most stable one and other optimization levels don't work.